baikalschool/geant4/README.md

 sudo docker run -it baikalschool/geant4:el9 /bin/bash
 ```

+By default, the container is cached.
+If you want to auto-delete the container after it finishes, add option `--rm`.

-If you have a slow network, you can consider to get a tarball from other people.
+If it is hard to download the image in your network, you can consider to get a tarball from other people.

-Save and load:
+Save and load an image:
 ```
 docker save -o baikalschool-geant4-el9.tar baikalschool/geant4:el9
 docker load -i baikalschool-geant4-el9.tar